Could we have almost had three Van Dammes?!

 The duo would eventually find a way to bring another project to completion together however when they collaborated on Legionnaire in 1998, which Lettich and Van Damme share writing credits on, as well as The Order in 2001 which Lettich directed.

 What would you have liked to see in a Triple Impact?
-Let us know your thoughts in the comments or on our Facebook page!
+Let us know your thoughts in the comments!